Tomonaga-Luttinger liquid theory for one-dimensional attractive Fermi gases: Abstract

 \section{Abstract}

 The one-dimensional (1D) Yang-Gaudin model-an integrable $\delta$-function interacting Fermi gas, serves as a paradigm in quantum many-body physics, encompassing phenomena from spin-charge separation to the Luther-Emery liquid.
 However, a consistent description of the Luther-Emery liquid and the bosonization of Fulde-Ferrell-Larkin-Ovchinnikov (FFLO)-like pairing states in the 1D attractive Fermi gas remains elusive.
-In this work, we develop a universal Tomonaga-Luttinger liquid (TLL) theory to describe the FFLO state across both weak and strong coupling regimes.
-We rigorously derive the low-energy effective Hamiltonian using bosonization, revealing the emergence of a two-component Luttinger liquid: one exhibiting spin-charge coupling in the weakly attractive regime, and another featuring charge-charge separation in the strongly attractive regime.
-For the weakly attractive regime, we further derive the renormalization-group equations for the sine-Gordon term in the spin sector and show that this term undergoes a relevant-irrelevant phase transition driven by the magnetic field.
-For the strongly attractive regime, we analyze the dynamical correlation functions of the FFLO pairing state based on the derived effective Hamiltonian.
-Finally, we discuss an experimental scheme using ultracold atoms to verify the Luther-Emery liquid behavior and the subtle phenomena of spin-charge coupling and charge-charge separation.
+In this work, we develop a universal Tomonaga-Luttinger liquid (TLL) theory to describe the FFLO state both for the case of weak and strong binding between fermions of opposite spins.
+We rigorously derive a low-energy effective Hamiltonian using bosonization, revealing the emergence of a two-component Tomonaga-Luttinger liquid: one exhibiting spin-charge coupling in the weak binding regime, and another featuring charge-charge separation in the strong binding regime.
+For the weak binding regime, we further derive renormalization-group equations for the sine-Gordon term in the spin sector and show that this term undergoes a relevant-irrelevant phase transition driven by the magnetic field.
+For the strong binding regime, we analyze the dynamical correlation functions of the FFLO pairing state based on an effective Hamiltonian.
+Finally, we discuss experiments using ultracold atoms to elucidate the Luther-Emery liquid behavior and the subtle phenomena of spin-charge coupling and charge-charge separation.